-4.2.24 Regarding the winter flight-line survey, no flight line of winter migratory birds and waterbirds were observed flying across the Application Site and the proximity.
-Given the presence of the highly disturbed developed area habitat surrounding the Application Site, especially the car park for the heavy vehicles to the immediate northwest of the Application Site as well as Castle Peak Road, there was no observed winter flight-line over o near the Application Site as expected.
-Nevertheless occasional winter flight lines without consistent flight direction were observed flying above the ponds habitats within WCA in the northwestern part of the Study Area.
-The recorded species of the occasional winter flight line included Great Cormorant and Little Egret, with the major flying height above 20m.
-No consistent flight lines.
+- 4.2.25 Regarding the winter flight-line survey, no flight line of winter migratory birds and waterbirds were observed flying across the Application Site and the proximity.
+Given the presence of the highly disturbed developed area surrounding the Application Site, especially the car park for the heavy vehicles to the immediate northwest of the Application Site as well as Castle Peak Road, there was no observed winter flight-line over near the Application Site as expected.
+Even though the Application Site is located adjacent to the ponds to its west, with the absence of wetland habitats to the areas from its northeast to south, no winter flightline of migratory birds was observed flying across the Application Site and the adjacent ponds located in the WCA. - 4.2.26 Nevertheless, occasional winter flight lines without consistent flight direction were observed flying above the pond's habitats within WCA in the northwestern part of the Study Area.
+The recorded species of the occasional winter flight line included

+Great Cormorant and Little Egret, with the major flying height above 20m.
+No consistent flight direction could be summarized for these occasional flight lines.